McConnell relents on Senate rules, signals power-sharing deal with Democrats

 “They agree with President Biden’s and my view that no Senate majority should destroy the right of future minorities of both parties to help shape legislation,” he said.

+“We cannot let all our hard work go to waste because of this racist, outdated, and undemocratic procedure,” said activist Liz Haskell of Yuma County Indivisible, a group that helped elect Sinema in 2018.
+“If Senator Sinema wants to deliver for the people who pulled her across the finish line, she’s got to be a strong advocate for getting rid of the filibuster in the Senate.”

+While many Democrats have long anticipated an internal showdown should they win the majority, most were shocked that McConnell would raise the issue so quickly after moving from majority to minority leader.
+The structure of Senate operations is laid out in a resolution that is subject to the filibuster itself, which gave McConnell leverage to make his demands.

-McConnell’s statement came as Schumer on Monday reiterated his own determination not to bow to the longtime Republican leader’s demands.
+McConnell’s statement Monday came as Schumer reiterated his own determination not to bow to the longtime Republican leader’s demands.

 “He is not majority leader.
 He is the minority leader, and he is not going to get his way,” Schumer said in an MSNBC interview Monday.
 “We are not going to do what he wants. . . .
 We hope in the next day or two he will come to his senses and take our offer.”